 Jacqui Pack holds an MA in Creative Writing (Distinction) from the University of Chichester, and was among the winners of The London Magazine’s 2013 ‘Southern Universities Short Story Competition’.
 She was shortlisted in the West Sussex Writers/Worthing WOW Festival’s Flash Fiction Competition, and awarded a Highly Commended certificate at this year’s Winchester Writers’ Festival.

 Conor Patrick is an American writer living in the heart of Southsea.
 His fiction has appeared in literary journals in both the United States and the United Kingdom.
 His debut collection of short stories, Goodbye Crocodile, was published in 2013.
 He runs a free local writing workshop under the moniker Portsmouth Creative Writing, plays father to two nefarious white cats and is engaged to marry a blonde who’s far too good for him.
-As Fiction Co-editor for Star and Crescent, he is looking for sharp, authentic writing and stories he can turn over and over in his palm like a flat, white stone.

 William Payne is 18 years old, previously lived in Gravesend, Kent, and recently moved to Portsmouth to study BA Honors Journalism at the University of Portsmouth.
 From a young age, he always loved playing and watching rugby, and rugby has always been a big passion of his.
 In his spare time William enjoys playing rugby, running a blog, socializing and reading.
 He has joined the S&C team to build towards a career in sports journalism.